-The Significance and Enforcement Review Panel (SERP), as described in IMC 0609, “Significance Determination Process,” and IMC 0609, Attachment 1, “Significance and Enforcement Review Panel Process,” comprises NRC managers responsible for making risk-informed decisions.
+The Significance and Enforcement Review Panel (SERP), as described in IMC 0609, “Significance Determination Process,” and IMC 0609, Attachment 1, “Significance and Enforcement Review Panel (SERP) Process,” comprises NRC managers responsible for making risk-informed decisions.
 The SERP adheres to an open and deliberative process in which the relevant bases for each assumption and the associated uncertainties are sufficiently understood and vetted.
 The process encourages the understanding of insights and perspectives from the licensee and considers both quantitative and qualitative information in making the risk-informed decision.
 As part of understanding the uncertainty, it is important that the SERP considers qualitative factors that may impact the risk outcome including both those that increase the risk and those that decrease the risk, when applicable.
 In addition, the SERP, as an integral part of the SDP, ensures that a timely regulatory decision is made that integrates the best available information during that time frame.

 Ultimately, the final significance determination of a licensee performance deficiency is the responsibility of the SERP.
 The guidance outlined in IMC 0609, its attachments and appendices, as well as IMC 0308 Attachment 3, and its appendices, serves as a decision framework consistent with the attributes listed in Section 2 of this IMC.
 SERP voting members bring diversity of thought and experience to each panel.
 It is not expected that each decision-maker will view the various types of uncertainty the same way.
 Similarly, each decision-maker may evaluate the impact of qualitative factors differently.
 Deviation from deterministic SDP guidance, such as a flowchart, should be an extremely rare occurrence.
-Following the Principles of Good Regulation with the consideration that all final determinations are consensus decisions (see additional guidance in IMC 0609, Attachment 1, “Significance and Enforcement Review Panel Process”), deviations from established SDP guidance should be justified and clearly documented.
+Following the Principles of Good Regulation with the consideration that all final determinations are consensus decisions (see additional guidance in IMC 0609, Attachment 1, “Significance and Enforcement Review Panel (SERP) Process”), deviations from established SDP guidance should be justified and clearly documented.
 Care must be taken to ensure the basis for the deviation in both the SERP form (non-public) and inspection report does not establish a new color threshold and cannot be used on its own merits as precedent for future issues.
 Otherwise, such a deviation may constitute a threshold change and would require Commission engagement in accordance with SRM-COMSECY-16-022.
 Alternatively, an Action Matrix deviation, described in IMC 0305, “Operating Reactor Assessment Program,” Section 11.06 may be more appropriate.
 An Action Matrix deviation may be considered for a situation such as a type of finding unanticipated by the SDP that results in an inappropriate level of regulatory attention when entering a specific column of the Action Matrix.
-In any case, an ROP Feedback Form should be submitted requesting clarification of the SDP guidance and the IMC revision process should be followed.
+In any case, an ROP Feedback Form should be submitted requesting clarification of the SDP guidance, and the IMC revision process should be followed.

 0308.03-08 QUANTITATIVE RISK METRICS OF CORE DAMAGE FREQUENCY AND LARGE EARLY RELEASE FREQUENCY